Bringing Dependents to the United States

 Eligibility

-F-1 students can apply if:
+F-1 students may apply if:

-• They are in valid F-1 status.
+• The student is in valid F-1 status.

 • The dependent has a valid passport.